 iFontMaker is a downloadable application available for iPad and Windows 8.
 Using its free-hand font editor you can either create your font from scratch or edit the existing ones.
 You can convert it into a TTF file and use in your projects.

-FontArk is a browser-based type design and font creation tool.
+FontArk is a browser-based type design and font creation tool that supports Google Chrome or Safari.
 With features like real-time multiple glyph editing system and automatic outline generator, you can easily create your own font and download it as .OTF file.

 Cost: Free for limited time

-MyScriptFont is an online tool that lets you create TTF or OTF fonts from your handwriting.
+Calligraphr (previously MyScriptFont) is an online tool that lets you create TTF or OTF fonts from your handwriting.
 It also allows you to download your font for free that you can use for commercial purposes too.
+Upgrading to Pro gives you access to advanced features such as ligatures.

-You can read my post where I have shared my experience on creating font from handwriting using MyScriptFont for more details.
+You can read my post where I have shared my experience on how to create font from handwriting using MyScriptFont for more details.
+The process of creating fonts using Calligraphr is similar to the steps shown in this article.

 BirdFont is a font editor that you can use to create TTF, EOT and SVG fonts.
 This editor is available for Windows, Linux, Mac OS X and BSD.
 You can download its freeware version to create fonts under SIL Open Font license, for other licenses you need to upgrade.